top of page

 PROGRAM - Ultimate Family Reading Experience

 Wauseon-born author Merrill Wyatt’s popular mystery novel “Tangled up in Luck” has come alive through a new interactive reading experience now available at the Museum of Fulton County.
 Families will enjoy looking for clues at real-life Wauseon locations featured in the story to solve the mystery.
-Participating families will also be invited to an exclusive author book signing event at the museum.

 The novel “Tangled up in Luck” is a fast-paced adventure and enjoyable mystery set in small-town Wauseon.
 While the book is written for children ages 8-12, older youth and adults also love this funny mystery about overly enthusiastic middle schoolers with a talent for sniffing out trouble!